unChaz/sci-fi-5e/srd/mechanics/character_customization.md

 **Lawful neutral** (LN) individuals act in accordance with law, tradition, or personal codes.

-**Neutral** (N) is the alignment of those who prefer to steer clear of moral questions and don’t take sides, doing what seems best at the time.
+**Neutral** (N) is the alignment of those who prefer to steer clear of moral questions and don't take sides, doing what seems best at the time.

 **Chaotic neutral** (CN) creatures follow their whims, holding their personal freedom above all else.